pudly/schmopera-hugo/content/articles/an-open-letter-to-a-rude-bunch-of-operagoers.md

 ---
-title: An open letter to a rude bunch of operagoers
+title: "An open letter to a rude bunch of operagoers"
 ---

 *Dear "listeners",*